iraryc/northwind-workshop-express-server/README.md

 # Shop at Northwind Workshop Server
-This is intended to be the backend for the Northwind workshop.
+This is intended to be the backend for the Northwind Grocery workshop.

 ## Setup this server locally
-This section will discuss how to get the Shop Northwind server up and running locally
+This section will discuss how to get the Northwind Grocery server up and running locally

 - Verify Node.js is installed by running the following command.